 Storing Your Batteries

-Nickel-Metal Hydride (NiMH) batteries should be fully discharged before charging, and should be stored fully discharged (just use the battery in your R/C vehicle until the battery can no longer move it).
+Nickel-Metal Hydride (NiMH) batteries should be stored fully discharged (just use the battery in your R/C vehicle until the battery can no longer move it).
 LiPo batteries should be stored at 50% capacity.
 Store LiPo batteries in a fire-retardant/fireproof container.
 Do NOT store LiPo batteries discharged, as this will reduce battery performance and may lead to over-discharging if the packs are stored in a discharged state for longer than 7 days.
 The Traxxas EZ-Peak Plus charger (part #2970) makes it easy to store LiPo battery packs properly; just select the Storage mode, and it will charge or discharge the pack to the proper storage voltage.